Mar12358/digopro/README.md

 # 📖 Book An Appointment <a name="about-project"></a>

 > This is a 2 apps in 1 web app built connecting React/Redux (Front-End) with Ruby on Rails API (Back-End).
-You can Add/Remove Lectures and make Reservations.
+You can Add/Remove Products and make Reservations.

 ## 🛠 Built With <a name="built-with"></a>